TypQxQ/kTAMV/README.md

 ## Special thanks
  - This extension is heavily inspired by TAMV.
 TAMV is an extension for Duet based printers which also uses computer vision to align toolheads.
 For more information see: https://github.com/HaythamB/TAMV
  - The user Dorkscript from the DOOMCUBE discord, who tested early versions of the extension and gave very valuable feedback
+ - kTAMV builds on TAMV, https://github.com/HaythamB/TAMV and on CVToolheadCalibration that is also a adaptation of TAMV but for IDEX printers.